-Dr. Amar U. Kishan is an Assistant Professor in the Department of Radiation Oncology at the David Geffen School of Medicine at UCLA.
+Dr. Amar U. Kishan, Assistant Professor, is the Vice-Chair of Clinical and Translational Research and Chief of the Genitourinary Oncology Service for the Department of Radiation Oncology at the David Geffen School of Medicine at UCLA and the UCLA Jonsson Comprehensive Cancer Center.
 Dr. Kishan graduated from the University of California, Berkeley with dual Bachelor of Arts degrees in Molecular and Cell Biology and Public Health.
 He earned his medical degree from Harvard Medical School, where he graduated magna cum laude from the joint Harvard-MIT Health Sciences and Technology Program.
 During medical school, he was awarded a Howard Hughes Medical Institute Fellowship to study tumor metabolism in the laboratory.
 He subsequently completed his internship training at Scripps Mercy Hospital in San Diego, where he was recognized as the H.H.
 Jones Intern of the Year.
 He then completed his residency training in radiation oncology at UCLA.

-Link to my PubMed publications >
+Link to Dr. Kishan's PubMed publications >

 Note: News website links may expire without notice.